-- A.4 In taking a decision to search a child or a young person, a constable must treat the need to safeguard and promote the wellbeing of that child or young person as a primary consideration.
-Where a constable believes it to be more harmful to a child or young person to carry out a search than not, then the search should not proceed and other measures to safeguard them should be considered. - A.5 Constables should ensure that the principles of fairness, integrity and respect apply equally to children and young people, as they do to adults. - A.6 Constables' actions should be compatible with the child's or young person's human rights.
-This Code has been designed to comply with the UN Convention on the Rights of the Child26.
-It is also consistent with the Scottish Government's GIRFEC (Getting It Right for Every Child)27 approach.
+- A.5 In taking a decision to search a child or a young person, a constable must treat the need to safeguard and promote the wellbeing of that child or young person as the primary consideration in line with Getting it right for every child (GIRFEC) and the .
+Where a constable believes it to be more harmful to a child or young person to carry out a search than not, then the search should not proceed and other measures to safeguard them should be considered. - A.6 Constables should ensure that the principles of fairness, integrity and respect apply equally to children and young people, as they do to adults.
+Wherever practicable the search should take place in the presence of a responsible adult and the child or young person wishes this to happen. - A.7 Constables' actions should be compatible with the child's or young person's human rights.
+This Code has been designed to comply with the UNCRC.
+It is also consistent with the Scottish Government's GIRFEC approach. - A.8 Full realisation of children's rights requires proactivity on the part of all public authorities, not only services or those working directly with children and young people.
+Public services play a vital role in delivering for children, young people and their communities and implementing a children's human rights approach in practice, every day, ensuring that children's rights are respected, protected and fulfilled